aligholipour/RamandProject/README.md

 # How to use the database

-There are `database tables` and `stored procedures` in the Migration folder.
-Use the following command to create them.
+To create the `database tables` and `stored procedures` located in the `Migration folder` using `Visual Studio's Package Manager Console`, you can execute the following command:
 ```
 Update-Database
 ```